-Long-term financial planning is not just about saving; it’s also about managing risk.
+Of course, long-term financial planning is not only about saving.
+It’s also about managing risk.

-Many employers offer short- and long-term disability insurance options as a benefit to employees.
+Many employers offer short- and long-term disability insurance options as employee benefits.
 Most commonly, these plans provide 60 to 70 percent of gross income in the event of disability.
-But, according to Molewski, the coverage employer-sponsored disability policies provide is not enough for high-income earners because their base salary and incentive payments often end up exceeding the maximum policy coverage.
+Nevertheless, Molewski says, the coverage that employer-sponsored disability policies provide is generally not enough for high-income earners because their base salary and incentive payments often end up exceeding the maximum policy coverage.

-Between lost income and increased healthcare expenses, the financial strain a disability causes can create a serious retirement savings shortfall.
-A supplemental disability insurance plan and life insurance can help mitigate the risk of income shortfalls due to disability or death.
+Between lost income and increased healthcare expenses, the financial strain a disability can cause can create serious retirement savings shortfalls.
+A supplemental disability insurance plan and life insurance plan can help mitigate the risk of income shortfalls due to disability or death.

 Integrating corporate benefits, equity compensation, and retirement risk management requires time and expertise that many busy professionals do not have.
-In fact, a nationwide survey of 1,000 equity compensation plan participants found only half of those who responded said they were confident in their ability to make the right decisions about their equity compensation plan on their own.
+In fact, a nationwide survey of 1,000 equity compensation plan participants by the National Association of Plan Advisors found that half of respondents felt confident in their ability to make the right decisions about their equity compensation plan on their own.

-Setting objectives, developing a clear picture of financial assets, understanding your risks and time horizon, and measuring progress toward goals are key pieces of the wealth planning process for everyone.
-But employers, more and more, are finding ways to initiate financial advice and education that caters to the complex planning needs of high earners.
+Setting objectives, developing a clear picture of financial assets, understanding risks and time horizon, and measuring progress toward goals are four key pieces of the wealth planning process.
+But employers are increasingly finding ways to initiate financial advice and education that cater to the complex planning needs of high earners.

-“Oftentimes even those earning significant salaries don’t know they can retire because they have limited knowledge of their consolidated wealth.
-Not surprisingly, since it might be in four or five different places,” says Molewski.
+“Often, even those who are earning significant salaries don’t know they can retire because they have limited knowledge of their consolidated wealth, and this isn’t surprisingly, since it might be in four or five different places,” says Molewski.
 “The tools and resources available to high earners are lacking when it comes to being comprehensive and properly accounting for all of their assets.”

-“A comprehensive program that looks at all the different layers of compensation is critical for high earners because it consolidates an employee’s full financial profile,” says Nick DeCenso, senior manager at CAPTRUST.
+“A comprehensive program that looks at all the different layers of compensation is critical for high earners because it consolidates an employee’s full financial profile,” says Nick DeCenso, CAPTRUST director of wealth management.
 “As a core of the offering, the services need to overlay advice on top of the employee’s entire existing pool of assets, regardless of where they are held or who may have recommended the specific investment.”

 “What we see is that the vast majority of retirement plan services fall short of providing adequate advice for executive-level needs,” says DeCenso.
 “It’s important that the tools and advice address more complicated payment packages that can include benefits like bonuses, partnership distributions, retirement contributions, and restricted stock units.
 This type of customized financial advice for executives is fairly unique in the industry.”